 Call for appointment:410-448-6400 410-448-6400

-With total hip replacement, the socket (acetabulum) is replaced with a metal “cup” lined with an advanced plastic-bearing surface.
-The ball portion (femoral head) of the hip is replaced with a high-strength metal or ceramic ball that is mounted on a stem placed in the thigh bone (femur) to fix it rigidly in place.
-In this way, the damaged surfaces are replaced while leaving the majority of the bone around the hip intact.
+With total hip replacement, the acetabulum (socket) is replaced with a metal “cup” lined with an advanced plastic-bearing surface.
+The femoral head (ball portion) of the hip is replaced with a high-strength metal or ceramic ball that is mounted on a stem placed in the femur (thighbone) to fix it rigidly in place.
+That way, the damaged surfaces are replaced while leaving the majority of the bone around the hip intact.

 Minimally Invasive Hip Replacement Surgery

 Many years ago, hip replacement included a large incision and a week-long hospital stay.
 Currently, hip replacement can be performed through smaller incisions and patients achieve more rapid recovery.
-However, our main focus is on building a durable reconstruction that will last for years, and we use a surgical incision length that allows us to place the hip implants in optimal positions.
+However, our main focus is on building a durable reconstruction that will last for years and we use a surgical incision length that allows us to place the hip implants in optimal positions.

-Hip Replacement Recovery and Physical TherapyPatients usually stay in the hospital for 2 to 4 days after hip replacement.
+Patients usually stay in the hospital for 2 to 4 days after hip replacement.
 During that time, we monitor vital signs and laboratory values.
-Most importantly, the physical therapists teach the patients how to get around with a new hip.
+Most importantly, physical therapists teach the patient how to get around with a new hip.
 The physical therapists initiate an intense schedule to maximize mobility.

 Patients usually are out of bed the day after surgery (or, in some cases, the same day) and begin walking with a walker 1 to 2 days after surgery.
-Physical therapists are integral in teaching the patient to walk, dress, use the toilet, and bathe with a new hip while making sure walking is done safely.
+Physical therapists are integral in teaching the patient to walk, dress, use the toilet and bathe with a new hip while making sure walking is safely accomplished.

 Pain from Hip Replacement

 Most patients experience some amount of pain after hip replacement.
-A dedicated team of pain physicians sees the patient during the hospital stay to make sure pain is well controlled.
+A dedicated team of physicians sees the patient during the hospital stay to make sure pain is well controlled.
 Most patients receive either a nerve block anesthetic or epidural anesthetic for 1 or 2 days after the operation.

 Patients are then transitioned to narcotic pain pills.
 Most of the time, patients are free of narcotic pain pills by 4 to 6 weeks after surgery.
 Often, patients are mostly pain free by 8 to 12 weeks after surgery.
-Although some patients might continue to experience some amount of pain, the vast majority are extremely happy with the improvement in pain compared with before surgery.
+Although some patients continue to experience some amount of pain, the vast majority are extremely happy with the improvement in pain compared with before surgery.

 Preventing Blood Clots

 The vast majority of patients have the same leg length after the operation as before.
 We use several checks in the operating room to make sure this is the case.
 In rare cases, it is necessary to slightly lengthen the leg with the hip replacement to render the hip more stable.
 However, this is very uncommon.

 Twenty years after surgery, 80% of hip replacements are still functioning well.
-Several factors determine how long a hip replacement lasts, including patient age and activity level, the type of implant used, and the reason the hip was replaced.
+Several factors determine how long a hip replacement lasts, including patient age and activity level, the type of implant used and the reason the hip was replaced.